Rhetoric

 2 Mind changing

-Miscellaneous remedial argumentation (slightly spammy): Eric Barker’s This Is How To Change Someone’s Mind: 6 Secrets From Research advocates some self-awareness:
+Miscellaneous remedial argumentation (slightly spammy): Eric Barker’s This Is How To Change Someone’s Mind: 6 Secrets From Research advocates self-awareness:

 If absolutely nothing else works, they might just be a totally unreachable zealot.
 Or it could be that…